 - Telangiectasia, or visible blood vessels on the face, neck, and chest

 Rhinophyma can be treated with medicines or surgery.
 You and your doctor can decide which treatment option would be best for you.

 Typically, once rhinophyma develops, it doesn’t respond well to medications.
 Medications may successfully treat less severe cases and other subtypes of rosacea.

 Surgery is the most common treatment of rhinophyma.
 Enlarged blood vessels and tissue overgrowth can cause disfigurement.
 This can be permanent if the affected area isn’t removed.
 Surgery is the preferred treatment for most cases.
 It’s considered the most effective option for long-term success.

-Individuals with an alcoholic nose should make healthy lifestyle changes to prevent the condition from getting worse or potentially leading to other diseases.
+Individuals with an alcoholic nose should make healthy lifestyle changes to prevent the condition from worsening or potentially leading to other diseases.
 People who may benefit from alcohol treatment programs may be deterred from taking initial steps in seeking treatment.
 They may be afraid they will feel shamed by other people’s judgments of alcohol abuse.

-For some individuals with alcohol addiction, enrolling in a treatment program outside of their local community can be more effective.
+For some individuals with alcohol addiction, enrolling in a treatment program outside their local community can be more effective.
 This way, they are not bombarded with social pressures and stigma close to home.